zijianhuang/webapiclientgen/Readme.md

 1. Strongly typed generated codes are subject to design time type checking and compile time type checking.
 1. Provide high level of abstraction, shielding application developers from repetitive technical details of RESTful practices and traditional codes of AJAX calls.
 1. Rich meta info including doc comments make IDE intellisense more helpful, so application developers have less need of reading separated API documents.
+1. Generated doc comments based on .NET validation attributes.
+1. Generated doc comments based on numeric types, DateOnly and GUID for TypeScript codes.
+1. Generated TypeScript codes conform to the TypeScript strict mode, and the generated Angular 2+ codes conform to the Angular strict mode.

 # Examples